open-voice-interoperability/website/site/content/sponsoring_member/_index.md

         - May participate in other OVN committees
       plan: 'OVN ADVOCATES '
       price: '7,500'
-    - description: Annually contribute tangible in-kind value in support
-      items:
-        - >-
-          Industry associations + consumer-facing media and marketing firms + academic institutions
-        - Represented on the OVN Steering Committee
-        - May participate in other OVN committees
-      plan: 'OVN ASSOCIATES '
-      price: '0'
 testimonials:
   - author: Jon Stine | Executive Director of Open Voice Network
     quote: >-